Women's soccer in Australia: National teams

 The Mini Matildas are Australia's women's national under-17 team.
 The team was established when FIFA announced that the U-17 Women's World Cup would be launched in 2008.
 Australia has yet to qualify for the World Cup at this age level.

 The Deaf Matildas are Australian national deaf team.
 Their first major tournament was the Deaflympic Games held in Australia in 2005.

+Gender parity

+The Matildas have been vocal about achieving equal status and pay for women footballers around the world, urging FIFA to act on the issue of gender parity in football.
+In 2019, the Matildas (then ranked 8th in the world) signed an agreement with the FFA (now Football Australia), which would guarantee equal pay and several other entitlements to Socceroos (ranked 44th).
+They would receive the same proportion of commercial income as the men, and be entitled to equal conditions such as business class air travel and the same training conditions.
+This made Australia the first country in which the men's and women's national teams have an equal share of the total revenue generated by both teams, with the two teams sharing 26% of the combined national income, apart from prize money.